Looking for recycled plastic picnic tables?

 The Holmfirth junior recycled plastic picnic table

-Similar to the full-sized Denholme, but a little smaller, many customers choose to have their school colours reflected in the tops and seat slats.
-This picnic table is ideal for Infant or Junior schools.
+Similar to the full-sized Denholme, but a little smaller, this Holmfirth picnic table is ideal for Infant or Junior schools and is available either semi-assembled for reduced shipping costs or fully assembled for convenience.

 The Bradshaw wheelchair accessible recycled plastic picnic table

 The Bradshaw picnic table follows the traditional wheelchair accessible design with half of the bench seat missing on one side.
-Please note that this is available fully fabricated only.
+These are available as both semi-assembled for reduced shipping cost and fully assembled for ultimate convenience.

 The Calder 8 seater circular recycled plastic picnic table

 The Calder recycled plastic picnic table is currently the largest table in our range.
-Available with either a square or circular top, and the ability to seat 8 comfortably, the Calder can bring another level of usability to any outdoor area.
+Available with a circular top with the ability to seat 8 easily, the Calder can bring another level of usability to any outdoor area.

-Extremely robust and able to withstand difficult conditions, this picnic table was redesigned in April 2018 and is only available semi-fabricated, as per the photo on the right.
+Extremely robust and able to withstand difficult conditions, this picnic table was redesigned in April 2018 and is only available semi-fabricated.
 This means that we can now ship two on a double pallet, rather than each one needing four pallets of its own, creating huge savings for our customers.

 Table width 1.2 metres, overall diameter 1.89 metres, weight 150kg.